Gender & Sexuality Therapy for all Identities

-VNC Therapy New York is a private psychotherapy and coaching practice that affirms and empowers historically marginalized communities; placing emphasis on fostering healing spaces for BIPOC and LGBTQIA+ identities.
+VNC Therapy New York is a private group psychotherapy and coaching practice founded to affirm and empower historically marginalized communities; placing emphasis on fostering healing spaces for BIPOC, LGBTQIA2S+, and all humans seeking a sex-positive, ENM competent, culturally-rooted, and kink-informed approach to therapy.

-• improving low self-esteem, relationships with mind-altering substances, holistic health and wellness
+• improving low self-esteem, relationship with mind-altering substances, recovery journey experience, wholistic health and wellness, coping skills to regulate nervous system

-• moving through guilt, shame, loneliness, fear of failure or inadequacy, grief and loss
+• moving through guilt, shame, loneliness, fear of failure or inadequacy, grief and loss, life transitions, performance anxiety

 They, them